-62. In 2015, the then head of Rio Tinto's copper business-who was later the CEO of Rio during the Class Period-Defendant Jean-Sébastien Jacques, resuscitated the development of the mine.
+64. In 2015, the then head of Rio Tinto's copper business-who was later the CEO of Rio during the Class Period-Defendant Jean-Sébastien Jacques, resuscitated the development of the mine.
 Jacques both served as a principal negotiator for the agreement with the Government of Mongolia and, in May 2015, helped orchestrate a financing agreement between Rio Tinto, Turquoise Hill, and the Government of Mongolia that settled their disputes and allowed Rio to resume underground development of the Oyu Tolgoi mine.
 That deal, signed in Dubai in December 2015, included a \$4.4 billion financing plan for the project with 20 international banks and financial institutions that Jacques personally negotiated with then Prime Minister Chimed Saikhanbileg, including at an October 2014 meeting over dinner at Jacques' home in London.

-63. In large part as a result of Defendant Jacques' efforts, the OT underground expansion was reinitiated in 2016.
+65. In large part as a result of Defendant Jacques' efforts, the OT underground expansion was reinitiated in 2016.
 In May 2016, the Government of Mongolia gave Oyu Tolgoi LLC formal notice to restart second-phase underground construction and Rio Tinto, the Government of Mongolia, and Turquoise Hill publicly announced the approval of the \$5.3 billion development of the Oyu Tolgoi underground mine.
-Two months later, in July 2016, Defendant Jacques became the CEO of Rio Tinto, largely on the basis of his success in negotiating with the Government of Mongolia and the lenders for the Oyu Tolgoi project, which journalists described as his "flagship project" and "claim to fame at Rio."
+Two months later, in July 2016, Defendant Jacques became the CEO of Rio Tinto, largely on the basis of his success in negotiating with the

+Government of Mongolia and the lenders for the Oyu Tolgoi project, which journalists described as his "flagship project" and "claim to fame at Rio."

-B. Defendants Restart Work On The Oyu Tolgoi Underground Expansion And Shaft 2
+B. Defendants Restart Work On The Oyu Tolgoi Underground Expansion

-64. The planned development of the underground mine called for five shafts reaching mining levels located approximately 1,300 meters below the surface, as well as 203 total kilometers of lateral tunnels extending from the bottom of the shafts underneath and around the orebody.
+66. The planned development of the underground mine called for five shafts reaching mining levels located approximately 1,300 meters below the surface, as well as 203 total kilometers of lateral tunnels extending from the bottom of the shafts underneath and around the orebody.

-65. These long lateral tunnels are necessary because the underground mine at Oyu Tolgoi was to be developed using a mining method called "panel caving," a version of "block caving."
+67. These long lateral tunnels are necessary because the underground mine at Oyu Tolgoi was to be developed using a mining method called "panel caving," a version of "block caving."
 Cave mining methods-generically referred to as "block caving"-have become the preferred mass underground mining options for large, regularly shaped mineral deposits that are too deep to mine by open pit, and were particularly suitable for mining Oyu Tolgoi.
-As noted in the 2016 Technical Report, the "weak, massive nature of the orebody and its location between 700m and 1400m below surface make it well suited both geotechnically and economically to the large-scale caving method of underground mining"-a method that required a large early capital investment but offered a highly productive means of mining the ore with low operating costs.
+As noted in the 2016 Technical Report, the "weak, massive nature of the orebody and its location between 700m and 1400m below surface make it well suited both geotechnically and economically to the large-scale caving method of underground mining"-a method that required a large early capital investment but offered a highly productive means of mining the ore with low operating costs after the initial high-cost excavation (or "development" in mining parlance).
+As discussed in the 2016 Technical Report, sometimes referred to as "OTFS16," Hugo North, the principal orebody at Oyu Tolgoi, was considered to be "highly suitable for the cave method of mining."4